hl7ch/ch-core/input/pagecontent/index.md

 ### Introduction
-This implementation guide is provided to support the use of FHIR<sup>&reg;&copy;</sup> in a Swiss context, realm.
+This implementation guide is provided to support the use of FHIR<sup>&reg;&copy;</sup> FHIR in Switzerland.

-This document is a working specification that is expected to be implemented and tested by FHIR<sup>&reg;&copy;</sup> system producers to enable feedback to improve the content of this guide.
-With this first Standard for Trial Use ballot version we are looking for feedback if the following goals are met:
+This guide is a working specification.
+We anticipate that it will be implemented and tested by FHIR system producers whose feedback will help improve its content.
+With this standard for trial use, we are looking for feedback on whether the following goals have been met:
-- provide guidance on core resources for identifiers, code system, value sets and naming systems in a Swiss specific context, especially related to the Swiss [Electronic Patient Record](https://www.patientendossier.ch/en)
+- The guide provides guidance on essential resources for identifiers, code systems, value sets and naming systems in Switzerland, specifically in relation to the Swiss Electronic Patient Record ([EPR](https://www.patientendossier.ch/en)).
-- define extensions that are necessary for local use covering needed Swiss concepts
+- The guide defines extensions that are necessary for local use in Switzerland.
-- covering the requirements from [eCH-0010 postal adress](https://www.ech.ch/vechweb/page?p=dossier&documentNumber=eCH-0010&documentVersion=7.0) and [eCH-0011 person data](https://www.ech.ch/vechweb/page?p=dossier&documentNumber=eCH-0011&documentVersion=8.1)
+- The guide covers the requirements for [eCH-0010 postal address](https://www.ech.ch/vechweb/page?p=dossier&documentNumber=eCH-0010&documentVersion=7.0) and [eCH-0011 personal data](https://www.ech.ch/vechweb/page?p=dossier&documentNumber=eCH-0011&documentVersion=8.1).
-- define data elements from [HL7.ch CDA-CH V2.1 (2020) document standard](http://e-health-wiki.ch/index.php/Ehscda:CDA-CH_2017_(specification)) in FHIR CH-Core profiles.
+- The guide defines data elements from [HL7.ch CDA-CH V2.1 (2020) document standard](http://e-health-wiki.ch/index.php/Ehscda:CDA-CH_2017_(specification)) document standard in FHIR CH Core profiles.
-- incorporate BFS variables for medical statistic (german, french, italian) see [BFS](https://www.bfs.admin.ch/bfs/de/home/statistiken/kataloge-datenbanken/publikationen.assetdetail.7066232.html).
+- The guide incorporates Federal Statistics Office (BFS) variables for medical statistics.
+See [BFS](https://www.bfs.admin.ch/bfs/de/home/statistiken/kataloge-datenbanken/publikationen.assetdetail.7066232.html) (available in German, French, and Italian).

 **Note**: This implementation guide is not (yet) a FHIR API specification, this will be a goal for the next iteration.